Frequently asked questions

 Information that will not be stored on the card's chip includes:

 - your digital photo or signature

-- your driving history, driving offences, fines or demerit points
+- your licence class, type and any conditions, driving history, driving offences, fines or demerit points

 - the status of your licence or authority (for example current, suspended or cancelled)